- Chrome's great features and options are designed to enhance your browsing experience.

 - Then click Reset To Default to remove the theme.

-2. Chrome Theme Maker
+2. Use chrome Theme Maker

-With this app, you can add images to Chrome’s New Tab page background, tab, toolbar and frame.
-Note that images need to be in PNG format before you can add them to theme in this web app.
+With this app, you can add images to Chrome’s New Tab page background, tab, toolbar, and frame.
+Note that the images need to be in a PNG format before you can add them to the theme in this web app.

 Theme Creator and Chrome Theme Maker give you a quick and straightforward way to set up your own custom themes.
 With those web apps, you can now revitalize Chrome with a unique and colorful theme.